adamsilver/fdpb/02-a-checkout-flow.md

 ## The Second Time Experience

 I've made so many purchases with Amazon that I can't even remember Amazon's first-time experience.
-That is to say, I've made hundreds of purchases as a second-time user than I have as a first-time user.
+That is to say, I've made hundreds of purchases as a second-time user, and just one as a first-time user.

-Once you've done everything right with the first time experience, it's time to focus on the second-time experience.
-As we have collected and stored all the user's information, we shouldn't have to ask for it a second time.
+Once everything is good with the first-time experience, it's time to focus on the second-time experience.
+As we have collected and stored all the user's information, we shouldn't have to ask for it again.

 In which case, we can bypass almost every step of the checkout flow including, email, mobile, delivery address and options and of course payment.
-Instead, we can take users straight to the *Check Your Answers* page.
+Instead, we can take users straight to the *Review* page.
 This way users get a reminder of their default preferences with the chance to make amends.

 All in all, this reduces friction to nil and significantly improves conversion.
-Remember Mary from earlier: the next time she runs out of nappies, buying them should be far easier and quicker, something I'm sure she would appreciate if she was a real person.
+Remember Mary from earlier: the next time she runs out of nappies, buying them should be a breeze, something I'm sure she'd appreciate if she was real.

 ## Layout

 Up to now, we've focused on the design of the form within each page, but we haven't considered the interface holistically.
 In fact, this is one of the dangers of composing interfaces out of pre-defined smaller components.
 In the end, the overall design can be neglected.

-Usually, checkout pages are given special treatment; a more streamlined layout that helps reduce noise and keeps users on task.
-For example, the header usually contains a logo and nothing else.
+Usually, checkout pages are given special, more streamlined, layout that helps reduce noise and keep users on task.
+For example, the header usually contains a logo, security note and accept cards.

-By omitting other components like the navigation bar and search form, users can focus on checking out without distraction while simultaneously prioritising the main content.
+By omitting navigation and search, users can focus on checking out which speaks to principle 6, *Prioritise content*.

 ![Layout](.)